Azure/azure-service-operator/docs/hugo/content/design/ADR-2023-07-PackageReferences/_index.md

 The presence of the extra interface `LocalLikePackageReference`, of predicates like `IsExternalPackageReference()`, and of method implementations on `ExternalPackageReference` that panic, point to ways this object model doesn't properly capture our needs.

 In particular, this model allows a number of illegal (or impossible) states to be captured - such as a TypeDefinition for a type in an external package, or a StoragePackageReference that's a variant of an ExternalPackage.

-We have code throughout ASO to check for and panic if these are ever used.
+To protect against inadvertent propagation of these illegal states, we have a number of checks throughout the codebase that check for these illegal states and panic if they're ever encountered.
+This is not ideal, as it's easy to miss a check, and it's not immediately obvious why the check is needed in the first place.

 ### Option 1

 We could just add `SubPackageReference` as a new implementation of `PackageReference`, and leave the existing model as-is.
 This would be the simplest option, but it would leave the existing model in place, and would leave the existing codebase with the same issues it has today.

-* PRO: Simplest option
+* PRO: Simplest option.
-* PRO: Least amount of work
+* PRO: Least amount of work.
-* CON: Leaves existing model in place with existing issues
+* CON: Leaves existing model in place with existing issues.
+* CON: Still requires us to check all uses of `PackageReference`.

 ### Option 2